msprev/pandocinject/doc/readme.md

 ## `Formatter`

+* `output_format`: String specifying the format of the strings that this formatter object returns.
+Values could be any of pandoc's output formats (`'-o'`) (e.g. `'html'`, `'org'`).
+    - Default: `'markdown'`

-* `format_block(self, entries, starred)`: returns a markdown String for the entire injected block
+* `format_block(self, entries, starred)`: returns a String for the entire injected block

     - `entries`: List of entries to be formatted, already been passed through `sort_entries`
     - `starred`: List of entries to be starred
-    - Base class behaviour: Return a loose numbered list of entries each formatted by `add_entry`; star items by inserting a preceding asterisk
+    - Default: Return a loose numbered list of entries each formatted by `add_entry`; star items by inserting a preceding asterisk

-* `add_entry(self, entry)`: returns the markdown String for the formatted item `entry`
+* `format_entry(self, entry)`: returns the markdown String for the formatted item `entry`

     - `entry`: Dictionary with key--values for the entry
-    - Base class behaviour: Return Python's String representation of `entry`
+    - Default: Return Python's String representation of `entry`

 * `sort_entries(self, entries)`: returns List of entries in order they should appear, first to last

     - `entries`: List of entries in the order read from source
-    - Base class behaviour: Do nothing to the order of entries
+    - Default: Do nothing to the order of entries

 # Similar